gregfras/gregfras.github.io/README.md

 * "ABL Inclusion Effects on Rotor Airloads Simulations in a Shipborne Environment," Gregorio Frassoldati and Cristiano Capizzi, _Proceedings of the 50th ERF_, 2024, Marseille, France, [hyperlink](https://www.3af-erf2024.com/programme)

-* _Lichten Award Winning Paper_ "Correlation of Rotor Loads during Ground Operations in a Turbulent Wind Environment," Cristiano Maria Capizzi and Giuseppe Bucciaglia and Gregorio Frassoldati and Davide Prederi, _Proceedings of the 80th VFS Forum_, 2024, Montreal, Canada, [hyperlink](https://doi.org/10.4050/F-0080-2024-1153)
+* <ins>Lichten Award Winning Paper:</ins> "Correlation of Rotor Loads during Ground Operations in a Turbulent Wind Environment," Cristiano Maria Capizzi and Giuseppe Bucciaglia and Gregorio Frassoldati and Davide Prederi, _Proceedings of the 80th VFS Forum_, 2024, Montreal, Canada, [hyperlink](https://doi.org/10.4050/F-0080-2024-1153)

 * "Exploiting of Virtual Blade Modelling on the performance study of a shrouded tail rotor," Elena Cerudelli and Christian Spiess and Gregorio Frassoldati and James Barber,